First publicised in this UK Web Archive blog post.

 The crawl was set up on the 11th, and loaded with the 11 million seed URLs from Nominet and the 27,059 domain crawl seeds from W3ACT (including 13,460 non-UK seeds).
 On the morning of the 12th, the crawl was launched, and seems to be running well, at around 400 URLs per second.
 If the system can sustain this rate, which corresponds to around one billion URLs per month, the whole crawl should complete in 2-3 months time.

-For more information on the anniversary of Non-Print Legal Deposit, see Celebrating ten years of collecting the UK Web Space.Next in series: Building Tools to Arch... » « Previous in series: Making websites archiv...
+For more information on the anniversary of Non-Print Legal Deposit, see Celebrating ten years of collecting the UK Web Space.Next in series: What makes a large web... » « Previous in series: Making websites archiv...